menacit/virt_base_course/16-course_progress_recap.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Pelle Sten (CC BY 2.0)" -->
-Things are about to get more complex.
+Things are about to get a bit more complex.

 **Remember to ask questions and utilize available learning resources!**